LunarEngineer/LunaHouseholdFixedComputeLayer/README.md

 ```

 This uses the environment variables `PM_API_URL`, `PM_API_TOKEN_SECRET`, and `PM_API_TOKEN_ID` (or other appropriate credentials) to define connectivity for the provider.

-Roadmap: Parameterization by start / join cluster and control / worker.
-Roadmap: Get cloud-init yaml up and running or ansible.
-Looks like ansible takes care of both.